(I published this article back in 2013, but I still believe that it can bring value to many consultants.)

 Rule 7.
 Keep the metric simple.

 The metric should never be a tool to demonstrate how smart a group of the company is.
-Rather, it should show what is happening in a simple way with simple values.
+Rather, it should show what is happening in a simple way and with simple values.
 It should be easy to manage and help visualize processes and reduce complexity.

 Rule 8.
 Discuss the metrics.